Femi3x/Setting-up-a-metasploitable-virtual-home-lab/README.md

 <h2>Open VirtualBox</h2>

-On your computer launch virtualbox make sure virtualbox has been installed on your computer if you've not, I have created a guide on how to do that click here (https://github.com/Femi3x/Setting-up-a-virtual-home-lab#).We can do this by clicking the New button within the VirtualBox Manager.
+On your computer launch virtualbox make sure virtualbox has been installed on your computer if you've not, I have created a guide on how to do that click here (https://github.com/Femi3x/Setting-up-a-virtual-home-lab#)  We can do this by clicking the New button within the VirtualBox Manager.

 <img src="Folder/New.jpg">